 Project managers’ reports are the means by which these types of deliverables are presented to clients and stakeholders.
 Different stakeholders have different needs, so flexibility and customization is important for effective reporting.
 In order to meet their needs, project management software must be able to filter the many data inputs to deliver the proper output.

 Project management tools such as Gantt charts, Kanban boards, and project calendars can facilitate stakeholder presentations.
 ProjectManager has one-click reporting that captures data on project variance, time, cost and more.
-These reports can be shared by PDF attachments or printed depending on the stakeholder’s preference.
+These reports can be shared as PDF attachments or printed depending on the stakeholder’s preference.
 Better yet, every report can be filtered to show only the data stakeholders want to see.
 Don’t forget, with our cloud-based software, those reports are reflecting real-time data.
 If they want to get a high-level view, then share the live dashboard with them.
 It’s already set up in the tool, unlike our competitors, so you can use it right away.
-Why not use it today by taking our free 30-day trial.
+Why not use it today by taking our free 30-day trial?

 ProjectManager Helps You to Build Project Deliverables